xebia/essentials/no-multitasking.md

 ---

 layout: card
 category: craftmanship

 ---

 No multitasking

 ---

-<p>Doing multiple things at once will lower your productivity instead of raising it.</p>
+Doing multiple things at once will lower your productivity instead of raising it.

-<p>Try, as much as possible, to focus on one thing at a time.</p>
+Try, as much as possible, to focus on one thing at a time.

-<p>To do great work, you need great focus.</p>
+To do great work, you need great focus.

 ---

 ### Motivation